-In some of the regions where the Corporation has business operations, the COVID-19 pandemic situation has improved and governments had relaxed or lifted imposed restrictions on the circulation of people which resulted in a pick-up of business activities. movements of their people and activities of businesses to contain the COVID-19 pandemic outbreak.
+In some of the regions where the Corporation has business operations, the COVID-19 pandemic situation has improved and governments have relaxed or lifted imposed restrictions on the circulation of people which resulted in a pick-up of business activities.
 However, this improvement is not happening in all regions.
 For those regions still affected by the COVID-19 pandemic, the extent to which the COVID-19 pandemic will spread and its impact on our result are still unknown and highly unpredictable.
 In those regions still affected by the COVID-19 pandemic, our ability to sell, grow and attract new customers is impeded.

-For additional details, refer to our risk factors included below under "Risks and Uncertainties"
+For additional details, refer to our risk factors included below under "Risks and Uncertainties".